All Episodes

 dan friesen

-If you're an InfoWars listener and you think Alex knows what he's talking about, you have to ask yourself, how could he fuck up something that seriously and that casually?
+If you're an Infowars listener and you think Alex knows what he's talking about, you have to ask yourself, how could he fuck up something that seriously and that casually?

 How can he assert a historical claim that's absolutely and easily falsifiable and then just move on with it?

-Like, the fact that Alex is so comfortable fabricating information about history, like that Mudd was the only other person convicted in the Lincoln assassination, that should be a serious red flag!
+Like the fact that Alex is so comfortable fabricating information about history, like that Mudd was the only other person convicted in the Lincoln assassination, that should be a serious red flag.

-What else is he asserting as definitive fact that he's just making up?
+If Alex is capable of that kind of lie, what else is he asserting as definitive fact that he's just making up?

 jordan holmes

-A lot of Thomas Jefferson quotes.
+A lot of Trump, a lot of Thomas Jefferson quotes.

 dan friesen